mrwormhole/errdiff/README.md

 [![License](https://img.shields.io/github/license/mrwormhole/errdiff)](https://github.com/mrwormhole/errdiff/blob/master/LICENSE)
 [![Coverage Status](https://coveralls.io/repos/github/mrwormhole/errdiff/badge.svg?branch=master)](https://coveralls.io/github/mrwormhole/errdiff?branch=master)

-This is a fork of h-fam/errdiff, this is created in order to achieve type-safety and better Check() method that can understand wrapped/contained errors.
+This is a fork of h-fam/errdiff, this is created in order to achieve type-safety and better Check() method that can understand wrapped/contained semantic errors in our tests.

-In the process of doing so, I have removed interface{} argument that is passed to Check() method.
-Also cleaned up deprecated grpc status code pkgs and made diffs more consistent.
+In the process of doing so, I have removed `interface{} or any` argument that is passed to Check() method.
+Also updated grpc status code deps and made diffs more consistent.

+Errdiff is the coffee mate of [go-cmp](https://github.com/google/go-cmp) for diffs.
+Simply use this package for err diffing then use go-cmp for result diffing.
+I would strongly avoid using assertions since this approach is more friendly and often preffered Go way in standard testing.

+> [!IMPORTANT]
+> This fork is not backward compatible with the original h-fam/errdiff.

 # Moral